TheAbhi2004/DataScience-Tools-Concepts/README.md

 # 📘 Final Project: Data Science Tools & Concepts

-This repository contains the **final project notebook** for the "**Introduction to Data Science**" course.
+This repository contains the **final project notebook** for the "**Introduction to Data Science(Data Orientation)**" course.
 The project demonstrates core data science tools, languages, libraries, and basic programming skills using the **JupyterLite** environment.

 ---